khebbie/Dynamicpad/README.markdown

 0.2
 --------
 - Syntax highlighting
-- Query pane, listing all queries in the dynamicPad directory
+- Query pane, listing all files in the dynamicPad directory

 0.3
 --------
 - Real REPL commandline like in Powershell ISE
+- Browser as output pane

 0.4
 --------